alfianlosari/ChatGPTSwift/README.md

 Access ChatGPT "Official" API from Swift.
 Works on all Apple platforms.

-## NOTE
+## DISCLAIMERS

-This use a leaked model with special prompt to trigger.
+This uses a leaked model with special prompt to trigger.
 Conversation history is stored on client.
 Its an unpatched bug that might be taken down in future.

+Use this at your own risk, there is a possibility that OpenAI might ban your account using this approach!
+I don't take any responsibility.

 ## Supported Platforms